 The original links at Malvern were engulfed by housing so in 1901 many members moved nearer to Port Phillip Bay to the present Royal Melbourne course.
 Those who remained formed the Caulfield Golf Club and in 1906 purchased a farm in Oakleigh with a two storey house.
 In 1908 the members moved to the new course and began play as The Metropolitan Golf Club.

-Designed by engineer member J B MacKenzie, the farmland was transformed by the establishment of magnificent plantations of Australian native trees and shrubs and has the most famous specimen of red flowering gum (Corymbia ficifolia) in Australia.
+Designed by engineer member J. B. MacKenzie, the farmland was transformed by the establishment of magnificent plantations of Australian native trees and shrubs and has the most famous specimen of red flowering gum (Corymbia ficifolia) in Australia.
 This huge tree, magnificent in bloom in February and well over 100 years old, is the Club emblem with the winged golf ball.

-The flora at Metropolitan Golf Club attracts many different species of native birds.
+With thanks to C. B. Luffman, a former Principal of Burnley Horticultural College, the flora at Metropolitan Golf Club attracts many different species of native birds.

 Over the years the course has moved with the demands of the times and staged its first Australian Open in 1930 after modifications suggested by famous golf course architect Dr Alister MacKenzie in 1926.
 The Victorian Centenary Open was here in 1934 and Gene Sarazen won the Australian Open at Metropolitan in 1936.
 Sarazen included the 14th hole as one of his world favourites.
 Sadly this hole, with some others, was lost in 1960 when land was taken from the Club for school development.